jazzband/django-debug-toolbar/README.rst

 	)

    You can change the ordering of this tuple to customize the order of the panels you want to display.

-#.
-Add `debug_toolbar` to your `INSTALLED_APPS` setting so Django can find the
-   the template files associated with the Debug Toolbar.
+And you can include panels that you have created or that are specific to your project.

 TODO
 ====